 THE WAY IN WHICH YOU LAID OUT THIS VALUABLE INFORMATION AND IDEAS ON HOW IT COULD BE PRESENTED TO A CLIENT WAS SIMPLE, CLEAR AND INVALUABLE.
 WE RECEIVED FANTASTIC FEEDBACK ON THE SUBJECT AND LOOK FORWARD TO WORKING WITH YOU AGAIN.

 Liane Dozois, Senior Account Executive, Empire Life

-Dave’s last BIG adventure sail was a “Heavy Weather” sailing passage direct from Nova Scotia to St. Martin in Fall 2015.
+Dave’s last BIG adventure sail was a “Heavy Weather” sailing passage with John Kretschmer direct from Nova Scotia to St. Martin in Fall 2015.
 You can see more on that trip here….

-His next BIG adventure is an East to West “Atlantic Crossing” in January 2019 from Cape Verde (off the Africa Coast) to Guadeloupe (in the Caribbean).
+His next BIG adventure is an East to West “Atlantic Crossing” (with john again) in January 2019 from Cape Verde (off the Africa Coast) to Martinique (in the Caribbean).
 A trip of over 4,000 km (2,200 nautical miles).